zhengchang907/arm-oraclelinux-wls/admin/customDNSTemplate.md

 Address: 40.90.4.1
 Name:   ns1-01.azure-dns.com
 Address: 2603:1061::1

-Authoritative answers can be found from:
 ```

-We will strongly recommand you to create an Azure DNS Zone for domain management and reuse it for other perpose.
-Follow the [guide](https://docs.microsoft.com/en-us/azure/dns/dns-getstarted-portal) to create Azure DNS Zone.
+We strongly recommand you create an Azure DNS Zone for domain management and reuse it for other perpose.
+Follow the [guide](https://docs.microsoft.com/en-us/azure/dns/dns-getstarted-portal) to create an Azure DNS Zone.

 ### Azure Managed Indentify

-If you are going to configure DNS alias based on an existing DNS Zone, you are required to input an ID of Azure user-assigned managed identity.
+If you are going to configure DNS alias based on an existing DNS Zone, you are required to input the ID of a user-assigned managed identity.

 Follow this [guide](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal) to create a user-assigned managed identity.